CafeVariomeUoL/EPND/README.md

     {
       "filters": [
          {
-               "id": "NCIT:C2991",
+               "id": "NCIT:C28421",
                "operator": "=",
-               "value": ["CG","AD"]
+               "value": ["Male","Female"]
              },
       ]
    }
 }
 ```
-This query is looking for cohorts either with Cognitively normal disease OR Alzheimer's disease.
+This query is looking for datasets either with Male OR Female.

 > **Note**: There are no OR operators available **between** filters with beacon queries.